Explore the Elements of Research Design

 Descriptive research refers to the methods that describe the characteristics of the variables under study.
 This methodology focuses on answering questions relating to “what” than the “why” of the research subject.
 The primary focus of descriptive research is to simply describe the nature of the demographics under the study instead of focusing on the “why”.

-Descriptive research is called an observational research method as none of the variables in the study are influenced during the process of the research.
-If the problem is not clear enough to conduct a descriptive analysis, researchers can use exploratory research methods first.
+Descriptive research is called an observational research method, as none of the variables in the study are influenced during the research process.
+If the problem is unclear enough to conduct a descriptive analysis, researchers can use exploratory research methods first.

-Experimental research, also called experimentation, is research conducted using a scientific approach using two or more variables.
-The first variable is a constant that you can manipulate to see the differences caused in the second variable.
-Most studies under quantitative research methods are experimental in nature.
+Experimental research, also called experimentation, is conducted using a scientific approach with two or more variables.
+The first variable is a constant that can be manipulated to see the differences caused by the second variable.
+Most studies using quantitative research methods are experimental in nature.

 A correlation refers to an association or a relationship between two entities.

-Since correlational studies only give us an understanding of whether there is a relationship between two groups, it does not establish causation.
-Thus, it is not recommended to make conclusions just on the basis of a correlational study; just because two variables are in sync, does not mean they are interrelated, or that one variable is causing the changes in the other variable!
+Since correlational studies only explain whether there is a relationship between two groups, they do not establish causation.
+Thus, it is not recommended to draw conclusions solely based on correlational studies; just because two variables are in sync does not mean they are interrelated or that one variable is causing the changes in the other variable!

 In a diagnostic research design, the researcher is trying to evaluate the cause of a specific problem or phenomenon.